grey-cat-1908/website/content/blog/1d-collisions/index.md

 ### 5.2 Experience

-The interface of the simulation environment is as follows:
+The interface of the simulation UI is as follows:

 ![img](https://cdn.arbuz.icu/img/other/1d-col.png)

+## Conclusion (How To Try?)

+You can try the simulator [here](https://od-collisions.arbuz.icu/).

 ---